-Safety Never Takes a Snow Day: How to protect yourself and your loved ones during winter storms
+Safety Never Takes a Snow Day: How to protect your loved ones during winter storms

 Some view a blanketing of snow as a welcome occurrence while others as an annoying disturbance.
 Regardless of your viewpoint, snow and ice frequently result in workplace injuries or negligence claims.
 In 2014, more than 42,000 people were hurt on the job in snow and ice related accidents.
 These injuries often result in lost time from work and the need for medical treatment.
 The most common injuries are traumatically caused from slipping and falling, or are exertional injuries from snow removal.
 These injury categories may be very broad, but often involve strains and sprains to the neck and back, broken bones, concussions, joint injuries to the knees, hips or shoulders, spinal injuries and/or heart attacks.
 Although snow and ice related injuries affect all age categories, the elderly are particularly susceptible.